Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 (the ping is not 780 ms but like 30.780 ms, bad pic) \
 **Edit:**  My wifi is completely broken now, ops.
 Hardware switch being the likely culprit (not suppose to use while on).

-4. Bad sound quality on 4G, it's OK but a lot of digital background noise.
-Acceptable but minor pain in the ears
+4. Bad sound quality on 4G, it's OK but a lot (but not too loud) of digital background noise.
+Acceptable but minor pain in the ears.
+Echo possible when not using headphones.

 5. Sometimes screen seems dead, when waking from suspend the screen is blank!
 You can still hear the sound from the volume buttons, for example. ~~Maybe when it's doing a lot in the background?~~ Sometimes it is resolved by waiting a minute, but when working again all apps are killed.
 Or that you don't notice anything, but all apps are just closed after unlocking screen.
 Perhaps Wayland just crashed?